 The core of the platform (i.e. first layer) is provided as an open source software under the well-known LGPL license.

 On the service level, one could find all the services provided on the WebLab project and which are a large part of the code on the forge.
 These covers some of the possible use of the platform including text and multimedia content processing.
-However in the multiple projects where the WebLab is sued, our partners are providing their own components as WebLab services or WebLab portlets.
+However in the multiple projects where the WebLab is used, our partners are providing their own components as WebLab services or WebLab portlets.
 This extends the capabilities of the system build on WebLab with advanced functionalities but not all of these components are open sources and some of them are build with COTS (component on the shelve) which necessitate distributed under their own specific license.
+Moreover, the Airbus Defence and Space team in charge of the WebLab is also providing custom components with proprietary licence when there is more added value in the component.

 Finally on the application level, the WebLab project provides a simple demonstration allowing to apply text processing techniques on documents.
 The complete sources of this application is provided on the OW2 forge under the LGPL license.
 Then, for each project that uses the WebLab one (or several) application(s) is(are) build for the purpose of each project.
 These systems are not always distributed.